This Orange Herb Roasted Turkey recipe and article are sponsored by Stop & Shop. All opinions are my own.

 While some have made a lot of fuss about how to cook a roast turkey for the holidays, these days it really is easy.

-These products also keep my turkey free from added hormones and artificial chemicals.
-Nature’s Promise turkeys have a pop-up timer too, so no worries are if it is cooked through.
+These and many other fresh or frozen turkeys have a pop-up timer, so no worries whether the bird is cooked through.
 The directions on the packaging will instruct you on time and temperature for your bird.
 Smaller turkeys can be cooked at 350 degrees, whereas larger ones are cooked a little lower at 325 degrees.

 How to Prepare the Roast Turkey